Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Handmade details: embroidery or appliqués in Bundesliga style.

-- LED inserts: Illuminated stripes along the seams.
+- LED inserts: Luminous strips along the seams.

-- 3D printing: Custom patterns that make each jersey unique.
+- 3D printing: Individual patterns that make each jersey unique.

 Controversial twist: Influencer @SportChic combines a children's football jersey with neon tights – a statement against conventional clothing norms.